hair loss or alopecia

 Specialized tests may include dermoscopy (magnified examination of hair and scalp), hair pull tests to assess active shedding, and laboratory studies such as thyroid function tests, iron studies, vitamin levels, and autoimmune markers when indicated.
 In cases of scarring alopecia or unclear diagnosis, a scalp biopsy may be necessary for definitive diagnosis.

+Androgenetic Alopecia Treatment Options also include finasteride, a 1mg daily oral medication for men that works by blocking DHT production and can be highly effective in preventing further loss and promoting regrowth.
 For more advanced cases, surgical options include hair transplantation using modern techniques like follicular unit extraction (FUE) or follicular unit transplantation (FUT).
-These procedures involve moving hair from genetically resistant areas to balding regions.

 Advanced Treatment Products Available at Derma.pk

 Nutritional Support Products available through Derma.pk include specialized hair growth supplements containing biotin, iron, zinc, and other essential nutrients in therapeutic doses.
-These products are formulated specifically to address nutritional deficiencies that can contribute to hair loss.

 Revolutionary Regenerative Treatments at Derma & Dental Clinic